How to properly run a ZEP experiment in the lab

 NOTE 1: Local folders (such as the Experiments folder) can only be accessed by you and only on this computer.
 If you want to run an experiment on multiple computers at the same time, you should repeat this step for every computer.

-NOTE 2: Local folders will be emptied every once in a while, which will cause loss of data or your experiment if you haven’t made a backup on time.
+NOTE 2: Local folders will be emptied every once in a while, which will cause loss of data or your experiment if you haven’t uploaded your data to yourproject folder on time.
 Therefore, always keep the correct version of the experiment in your project folder.

 If you log back in to your computer for a second test session and the local storage has not yet been cleared, you don’t have to copy the entire folder containing your experiment again.
 Instead, you can immediately continue with step 4.